• Skip to primary navigation

 • Olive oil.
 Use either coconut oil or even melted butter.

 • Cassava flour.
-You can substitute with plain gluten-free flour or regular all-purpose flour (if gluten-free is not a requirement).
+You can substitute with regular gluten-free flour.

 Baking notes and tips